 You are here

-Named after another great wine growing region, ‘Orange’ replaces McLaren and is being commissioned in early 2013.
+Named after another great wine growing region, ‘Orange’ replaced McLaren in early 2013.

-The SGI 30+ Tflop distributed memory cluster will provide a greater than 25-fold increase of compute power and a fivefold increase of disk capacity on the existing system.
+The SGI 30+ TFlop distributed memory cluster provide a greater than 25-fold increase of compute power and a fivefold increase of disk capacity on the previous system, McLaren.

 Dual administration nodes and a system console are also provided.
 Storage capabilities consist of an SGI NAS Storage Server with Panasas® ActiveStor™ 12 (high performance parallel file system) delivering 57TB usable storage.

 Orange is funded through the Australian Research Council's Linkage Infrastructure, Equipment and Facilities (LIEF) scheme, (project number LE110100143).
 The LIEF grant, led by the University of Sydney’s Professor Leo Radom is supplemented by investments from the University of Sydney, UNSW, UTS, Macquarie University, the University of Newcastle, the University of Wollongong, Southern Cross University and the University of New England.
 The combined value of the capital investment is greater than $1million.

 Intersect provides the on-going hosting facilities, management and support of HPC systems on behalf of the consortium of NSW universities.
 A rigorous procurement process was led by the University of Sydney.